 We also started shipping things all over the world and brought some nasty little critters, such as the varroa destructor mite, to their doorstep.

 That wasn’t something these European bees had to worry about 1000 years ago.
 All these factors have caused their natural winter processes to malfunction.
-Since we caused the problem, it is now upon us to help them through.
+Since we caused the problem, it is now upon us to help them through by preparing beehives before the cold weather descends.

 What Happens to Bees in the Winter?

 If you didn’t have to work, what would you do in the winter?
-I would move to a cabin in the woods with a stack of best sellers and a magical fairy who kept the fire burning in the chimney all winter long.
+I would move to a cabin in the woods with a stack of best sellers and a magical fairy who kept the fire burning in the chimney all through the cold weather.

-Banding together for warmth makes them form a cluster.
-The cluster moves together and uses its wing muscles to vibrate and generate heat.
+Banding together for warmth makes them form a winter cluster.
+The cluster moves together and uses its wing muscles to vibrate and generate heat to keep the winter bees warm.
 The bigger the cluster, the warmer the bees are.
+It also keeps the hive warm in the cold months.

 The heat and moisture generated by the cluster also enable them to feed.